decisionmechanics/essential-robot-framework/notes/index.md

 	- Use Docker or virtual environments to ensure consistent test environments
 - Logging and Reporting
 	- Log key checkpoints (`Log`, `Log To Console`) for traceability
-	- Enable screenshots on failure (SeleniumLibrary does this automatically)
 	- Review `log.html` and `report.html` for detailed breakdowns of execution
 - CI/CD Integration
 	- Run tests automatically with GitHub Actions, Jenkins, etc.